 list of the best

-If you’re ready to explore more than sugary sand and aqua-infused waves, then head Upcountry to the slopes of Mt.
+If you’re ready to explore more than sugary sand and crystal-clear waves, then head Upcountry to the slopes of Mt.
 Haleakala.
 Thompson Ranch is a family-owned Maui ranch that sits high above the hub of tourists.
 Their professional guides will take you and your loyal horse along a country trail 4,000 feet above sea level.

 The Sacred Garden of Maliko is tucked away in the rainforest of the North Shore’s Haiku area.
 It’s an incredible botanical nursery, spiritual center and hub for the Maui health and wellness community.
-Within the Sacred Garden, you’ll find two medieval-style labyrinths, a sweet spiritual gift shop, a nursery, the ‘Mother Shrine’ and so much more.
+Within the Sacred Garden, you’ll find two medieval-style labyrinths, a sweet spiritual gift shop, a nursery, the “Mother Shrine,” and so much more.

-The view at theLeleiwi Lookout is magnificent.
-However, that’s not the best part of this Maui sight.
+The view at the Leleiwi Lookout is magnificent, however it’s not even the best part of this Maui site.
 There is a phenomenon that happens here that occurs in only two other places on the planet: Scotland and Germany.
-If you get there around sunset and the sun is setting behind you, and the clouds are low, you can see the reflection of your own shadow on the clouds (ringed with a rainbow halo).
-In ancient Hawaiian, this breathtaking display is called Akaku Anuenue (reflection rainbow) and the indigenous feel it’s likened to seeing your soul.
-Yes!
-That is so very cool…
+If you arrive around sunset and the sun is setting behind you, and the clouds are low, you can see the reflection of your own shadow on the clouds (ringed with a rainbow halo).
+In ancient Hawaiian, this breathtaking display is called Akaku Anuenue (reflection rainbow) and the indigenous people likened it to seeing your soul.
+That is so very cool!

 As the Buddhist prayer flags gently float in the breeze, you can feel the energy of this alluring temple draw you in as soon as you arrive at the Maui Dharma Center.
 Spend some time alone or join the local monks for a morning or evening prayer (which are all chanted in Tibetan).
 If you’d like a keepsake, walk over to their gift shop which showcases blessed mala beads and Tibetan singing bowls.